Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 #include <ResourceSystems/Managers/ResourceManager.hpp>
 ```

-From this point the class [[Resource Manager]] calls its private constructor which only initializes as static object with its private static variables.
+From this point the class [[Resource Manager]] calls its private constructor which only initializes as a static object with its private static variables.

 In C++ to use a function of a Static Singleton Class can be done as follow: